dplyr | ggplot2 | lubridate |

 stat_smooth(method = "lm", se = FALSE, col = "red")

-Next, we subtract the modeled line from the CO2 data and plot the result–this gives us the residuals and can be thought of as representing what the linear model does not explain about the data.
+We then subtract the fitted trend from the original CO2 values to obtain the residuals–the portion of the data not explained by the model.
 But first, we will need to create a regression model object since it will provide us with the residuals needed to generate the residual plot.

 # Generate a model object from the regression fit